☀️Fun EOY Review Ideas!

 4. Tape Diagrams

-Tape diagrams, also known as bar models or strip diagrams, are great tools for visualizing multiplication problems.
+Tape diagrams, also known as bar models or strip diagrams, are visual models for representing multiplication problems.
 Provide students with word problems and ask them to draw tape diagrams to represent the information.
 To make it enjoyable, challenge students to create a comic strip using tape diagrams to solve multiplication scenarios.

 5. Skip Counting

 Skip counting is a foundational skill that supports multiplication fluency.
-Using a number line, you can show equal-sized skips to solve multiplication equations.
+Using number lines, you can show equal-sized skips to solve a multiplication problem.
 See the example below.

 multiplication number line worksheet and task card